mymindstorm/rpm-spec-changelog/README.md

-# RPMSpec Changelog
+# RPMSpec Snippets & Mock build

 Automaticaly Inserts a properly formatted changelog line to your RPM spec file for you.

 ## Features

-- Uses git name and email in changelog, can be overridden
+-   name and email in changelog, can be specified manually or taken from `git`
-- Automaticaly detect the right place for insertion
+-   Automaticaly detect `%changelog` to insert new entry
 -   Evaluates macros in `Version` and `Release` using `rpmspec`
+-   Run mock directly from vscode
+-   Can customize mock configuration by adding a mock.cfg file in the workspaceFolder

 ## Requirements